Our School

 - nominated by both BPL and MTC to The Canopy Project’s national database of “innovative learning environments”

-- a paradigm in Washington state for reimagining learning, highlighted as a model school for new graduation pathway options as well as a new Innovative Leaning Pilot program
+- a paradigm in Washington state for reimagining learning, highlighted as a model school for new graduation pathway options as well as the state’s mastery-based learning focus.

 Our Vision